apache/pekko/docs/src/main/paradox/stream/operators/Source/fromSourceCompletionStage.md

 ## Description

-`fromSourceCompletionStage` was deprecated in Akka 2.6.0, use @ref:[completionStageSource](completionStageSource.md) instead.
+`fromSourceCompletionStage` is deprecated, please use @ref:[completionStageSource](completionStageSource.md) instead.

 Streams the elements of an asynchronous source once its given *completion* operator completes.
 If the *completion* fails the stream is failed with that exception.